Daredevil (Marvel Comics series): 1980s: Frank Miller era

 Sales had been declining since the end of the Wolfman/Brown run, and by the time Miller became Daredevil's penciler, the series was in danger of cancellation.
 Moreover, Miller disliked Roger McKenzie's scripts, and Jim Shooter (who had since become Marvel's editor-in-chief) had to talk him out of quitting.
 Seeking to appease Miller, and impressed by a short backup feature he had written, new editor Denny O'Neil fired McKenzie so that Miller could write the series.
 The last issue of McKenzie's run plugs a two-part story which was pulled from publication, as its mature content encountered resistance from the Comics Code Authority, though part one eventually saw print in Daredevil #183, by which time Code standards had relaxed.

 In this period, Miller modeled Matt Murdock's appearance on the actor Robert Redford.
 Miller's initial run, first as penciler, then writer/penciler, and last a writer and layout artist begins in May 1979 and ends in February 1983.
 During this period, circulation doubled, to average sales of 276,812 copies per month.
 Comics historian Les Daniels noted that "Almost immediately, [Miller] began to attract attention with his terse tales of urban crime."
 Miller's revamping of the title was controversial among fans, but it clicked with new readers, and sales began soaring, the comic returning to monthly status just three issues after Miller came on as writer.
 The series made Miller a star in the industry.
 Miller took writing inspiration from hardboiled crime fiction as well as the superhero comic tradition.
 For example, he draws on techniques of suspense, dramatic irony, and ambiguous characterization adopted from Raymond Chandler.
 Miller moved away from the conventions of the commercially dominant genre of comic books, superhero comics, toward the style that interested him most: crime comics.
+He cited Will Eisner and Moebius, from the comics tradition, and filmmakers Orson Welles, Fritz Lang, and Alfred Hitchcock as inspirations.
 Miller is also responsible for emphasizing Daredevil's Catholic beliefs and deep concern with penance.